aaronArinder/public-federation/README.md

 To block out fields we don't want, see the branches below and their short descriptions.

-#### Filter AST for private nodes
+#### Branch: poc/modifying-ast-for-sdl
-Have a list of fields that shouldn't be exposed in the public api.
-Use that list to modify the generated AST, removing any private-only document nodes.
+This branch filters out private document nodes from the generated AST, which means that the SDL won't have them when we push them to the registry.
+The big idea is to have a list of fields that shouldn't be exposed in the public api.
+We then use that list to modify the generated AST, removing any private-only document nodes.

-`poc/modifying-ast-for-sdl`

 When running `yarn watch-external`, the shipments node no longer shows `createShipment` or `deleteShipment`, and the secrets node isn't started at all, so it's not included in the completed graph.
 When running `yarn watch-internal`, both the secrets node and the two mutations are usable.